jeffrosenberg/code-snippets/pwsh.md

 # Wait for user input
 Read-Host "Do a thing, then press any key to continue"
+$test = Read-Host "Enter a value, then press enter" Write-Host $test

 # Manage error responses
 $MyVar = Get-Item -Path "$MyPath" -ErrorAction SilentlyContinue # Ignore errors